sabeydeedaya/docs/src/pages/web/integrate.md

 ## Overview

   - The `Branch Web SDK` allows you to create and share deep links with a banner, over SMS, or your own methods.
 It also offers event tracking, access to referrals, and management of credits.
 The SDK is only ~13K gzipped.

+### Notes

+- Journeys link data (data returned from Journeys event handlers) in WebSDK versions <= 2.48.0 will now contain escaped keys and values.
+Characters targeted for escaping include ", ', &, <, and >.
+These characters will be escaped to their corresponding HTML entities.
+Additionally URLs, in both keys and values will be URI encoded.

+- Developers using WebSDK >= 2.49 will notice values in Journeys link data become escaped with the same rules as above.
+Keys will not be escaped.

 ## Integrate Branch